Silver Alert issued for missing Wichita man

 WICHITA, Kan.
 (KSNW) – The Wichita Police Department has issued a Silver Alert for a missing Wichita man.

 Police say that 70-year-old James “Jeb” Beck was last seen in the 9000 block of East Lincoln, on foot, at 12 p.m. on June 21.
-This is near the intersection of E Lincoln St and S Webb Rd.
+This is near the intersection of Lincoln Street and Webb Road.

 Beck is described as a white man, 6 feet 1 inch tall, weighing 190 pounds.
 He was last seen wearing a brown shirt, shorts, and Sperry loafers.
 He was also seen carrying a black gym bag and a black cane.